sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 ## Lecture 9.
 Feedforward Neural Networks, Back Propagation, and Stochastic Gradient Descent (SGD)

+### 9.1.
+Objectives

+At the end of this lecture, you will be able to

+- Write down recursive relations with back-propagation algorithm to compute the gradient of the loss function with respect to the weight parameters.
+- Use the stochastic descent algorithm to train a feedforward neural network.
+- Understand that it is not guaranteed to reach global (only local) optimum with SGD to minimize the training loss.
+- Recognize when a network has overcapacity .

+### 9.2.
+Back-propagation Algorithm

+We start now to consider how to learn from data (feedforward) neural network, that is estimate its weights.

 ## Lecture 10.
 Recurrent Neural Networks 1